marko-js/urql/README.md

 </h1>

 <p align="center">
-  A wrapper over the [urql](https://github.com/FormidableLabs/urql) GraphQL client for Marko.
+  A wrapper over the <a href="https://github.com/FormidableLabs/urql">URQL</a> GraphQL client for Marko.
 </p>

 # Installation